Autonomy-Network/frontend-challenge/README.md

  - `referer` can just be set to `0x00..00`
  - `callData` would be the `callData` generated in step 1.
  - `ethForCall` would be the amount of eth the user wants to send in the future
- - `verifySender` would be `false` since EthSender doesn't need to know who the sender is, it only cares who the recipient is
+ - `verifyUser` would be `false` since EthSender doesn't need to know who the sender is, it only cares who the recipient is
+ - `insertFeeAmount` would be `false`
  - `payWithAUTO` would be `false`
  - 'value' would be `ethForCall` + 0.01 ETH.
 The 0.01 ETH is because more ETH needs to be sent to pay for the bot to execute the transaction.
 On Ropsten, 0.01 ETH above `ethForCall` should be more than enough - any excess that isn't used to pay the executing bot will get sent back to the user.